mortendahl/rust-paillier/README.md

 # Installation

 Some features are optional yet currently included by default.
 See [Features](#features) below for more details.
-Note that the nightly toolchain is currently needed to build the library.

 ## Using cargo

 ```toml
 [dependencies]
 paillier = { version="0.2" }
 ```

 ## From source

 ```bash
 git clone https://github.com/mortendahl/rust-paillier
 cd rust-paillier